AlexandrosKal/opt_hist/README.md

 Rachel Behar, Sara Cohen.
 Optimal Histograms with Outliers.
 EDBT 2020: 181-192. https://openproceedings.org/2020/conf/edbt/paper_93.pdf

-This project was implemented under the frame of the Database Systems course of the DSIT MSc programme @ NKUA
+This project was implemented under the frame of the Database Systems course of the DSIT MSc programme @ NKUA.